dev-arun18/PWC-Call-Center-Trends-Dashboard---Power-BI-Project/README.md

 - To create an interactive dashboard in Power BI that visualizes these KPIs.
 - To provide actionable insights based on the analysis of customer and agent behavior.

+## Dataset

+The project utilizes the following dataset provided by the call center client:

+01 Call-Center-Dataset.xlsx: This dataset contains all necessary information on call volumes, customer satisfaction, agent performance, and other relevant metrics.

+## Solution Files

+The solution to the client's request is presented in the following file:

+Call Center Solution.pbix: This Power BI file contains the final dashboard that visualizes the KPIs and provides insights into the call center's performance.

+## Supporting Document

+For reference, the pwc call center project task.png file includes:

+The initial task and the email from the client outlining their specific requirements.
+This screenshot serves as background information and client expectations for the project.

 ## KPIs Included

 1. **Overall Customer Satisfaction**: Reflects customer feedback on the service they received.